Rug Design Guide

 So if you love a design but wish it were purple instead of orange, go ahead and bring it — you can customize the colors when you choose your yarn.

-you can choose your own yarn color!
+you can choose your own yarn color when you get here!

 your image